Universal behavior of the Covid-19 tails: Inverse power-law distribution: Introduction

 It should be noted that power laws in physics also occur in many situations other than the statistical distributions of quantities.
 For instance, Kepler's law \cite{Kepler_1609}, Newton \cite{Newton_1687tb} law for gravity, Coulomb's famous law, and the Stefan–Boltzmann law \cite{Stefan_1879,Boltzmann_1884} has a power-law form.
 Similarly, power-law behavior can be seen in the second-order phase transition where correlation functions and other physical quantities near the critical points decay with power-law exponents.
 Supercritical state of matter and supercritical fluids where supercritical exponents of heat capacity and viscosity decay with power-law \cite{Bolmatov_2013}.
 In addition to the examples mentioned above, power-law behavior may occur for various self-organized critical systems \cite{Bak_1987} such as forest fires \cite{Bak_1990_forest,Drossel_1992} and avalanche phenomena \cite{Bak_1987}.

-In this study, we reported that the inverse power law distribution can be seen in another phenomenon.
+In this Letter, we reported that the inverse power-law distribution can be seen in Covid-19 tails.
 As known, Covid-19, which started in 2020, was declared a pandemic by the World Health Organization \cite{March2020}.
 Between 2020 and 2023, it can be said that it is recorded that approximately one billion people were infected and more than seven million people lost their lives \cite{March2023}.
-We examined the tail of Covid-19, that is, a short region near the end of the Covid-19 pandemic, and we showed that the distribution function in this region complies with the inverse power-law.
+We examined the final i.e., the latest tails in 2023 of Covid-19, that is, a short region near the end of the Covid-19 pandemic in 2023, and we showed that the distribution function in this region complies with the inverse power-law.
 In addition, the time dependence of deaths occurring in this tail region will be examined in detail.

 This work is organized as follows: In Section \ref{Power_law}, we will analyze the power-law behavior of the Covid-19 morality data tails for various countries and continents.
 In Section \ref{Decay_law}, we will analyze the time dependence of the mortality data of the Covid-19 tails for the same regions.
 Finally, we close with some discussion and conclusion in the last section.